| NYS Education Department Homepage for Science Education

 http://www.emsc.nysed.gov/ciai/mst/sci.html

-Links to Learning Standards, Core Curriculum Guide, Assessments, Schedules, Resource
+Links to Learning Standards, Core Curriculum Guide, Assessments, Schedules, Resources

 This site is full of experiments elementary kids can do at home or in school.
 The steps to each activity are easy to follow with pictures and graphics to guide them.